Ohm’s Law

 Ohm’s Law states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the conductor and inversely proportional to the resistance (R) of the conductor, provided the temperature remains constant.

-at a constant temperature, the electrical current flowing through a fixed linear resistance is directely proportional to the voltage applied across it, and also inverely propertioonal to the resistance.
+At a constant temperature, the electrical current flowing through a fixed linear resistance is directly proportional to the voltage applied across it, and also inversely proportional to the resistance.

 \(\begin{array}{l}V\propto I\end{array} \)